-Purpose-built dFADs consist of two parts: i) the raft itself, including components to ensure buoyancy (e.g., bamboo, buoys, floats, drums, pipes), which are often covered by old netting or sacking to limit detection by other vessels or to increase shadow to attract fish; and ii) submerged appendages (tails) to increase drag to reduce drifting speed, and increase fish attraction (Itano et al., 2004; Moreno et al., 2023a).
-The submerged appendages are of different sizes, shapes and length, but typically extend to 50-70 m depth (Dagorn et al., 2013).
-Although satellite tracking buoys are attached to dFADs, relatively few dFADs are actively recovered by industry and many are lost, sink or are abandoned with the tracking buoy switched off remotely when they drift away from a company's preferred fishing grounds (Escalle et al., 2021d; Imzilen et al., 2022; Maufroy et al., 2015).
-DFADs have recently been classified as a high risk derelict fishing gear, along with gillnets (Gilman et al., 2021), and studies have begun to explore the impacts of lost dFAD materials on marine habitats (Consoli et al., 2020).
+Purpose-built dFADs consist of two parts: i) the raft itself, including components to ensure buoyancy (e.g., bamboo, buoys, floats, drums, pipes), which are often covered by old netting or sacking to limit detection by other vessels or to increase shadow to attract fish; and ii) submerged appendages (tails) to increase drag to reduce drifting speed, and increase fish attraction [18,19].
+The submerged appendages are of different sizes, shapes and length, but typically extend to 50-70 m depth [10].
+Although satellite tracking buoys are attached to dFADs, relatively few dFADs are actively recovered by industry and many are lost, sink or are abandoned with the tracking buoy switched off remotely when they drift away from a company's preferred fishing grounds [20-22].
+DFADs have recently been classified as a high risk derelict fishing gear, along with gillnets [23], and studies have begun to explore the impacts of lost dFAD materials on marine habitats [24].
 Mitigation measures are therefore required to reduce the problem of ALDFG created by lost or abandoned dFADs and to reduce their ecological impacts.

-The Western and Central Pacific Ocean (WCPO, Figure 1) is home to the world's largest tuna fishery, with recent annual catches accounting for over 50% of the world's total tuna catch (at approximately 2.7 million metric tonnes) (Williams and Ruaia, 2023).
-Over 70% of the WCPO catch comes from the purse seine fishery, with about 40% of the purse seine catch being taken in association with dFADs.
-Recent estimates of dFAD use in the WCPO suggest that the number per vessel is relatively low at 45-75 active dFADs per vessel per day when compared to estimates for other oceans (IATTC, 2020; IOTC, 2019).
-However, while the dependence on dFAD fishing is lower in the WCPO, the large size of the WCPO purse seine fishery means the overall number of dFAD deployments (buoys and/or rafts) may be twice that of any other ocean region, with estimates ranging between 30,000 and 40,000 annually (Escalle et al., 2021c).
+The Western and Central Pacific Ocean (WCPO, Fig. 1) is home to the world's largest tuna fishery, with recent annual catches accounting for over 50 % of the world's total tuna catch (at approximately 2.7 million metric tonnes) [16].
+Over 70 % of the WCPO catch comes from the purse seine fishery, with about 40 % of the purse seine catch being taken in association with dFADs.
+Recent estimates of dFAD use in the WCPO suggest that the number per vessel is relatively low at 45-75 active dFADs per vessel per day when compared to estimates for other oceans [18,24-26].
+However, while the dependence on dFAD fishing is lower in the WCPO, the large size of the WCPO purse seine fishery means the overall number of dFAD deployments (buoys and/or rafts) may be twice that of any other ocean region, with estimates ranging between 30,000 and 40,000 annually [15].